 Field trips are planned once per year for all students and are sponsored by the Parent Teacher Group (PTG) Field trips are designed for the enjoyment of the students but also serve to enhance the school's curriculum with real-world experiences.
-Field trip volunteers must have up-to-date clearances and mandated reporter training, as well as the volunteer requirements listed on the district website.
+Field trip volunteers must have up-to-date clearances and mandated reporter training, as well as the volunteer requirements listed on the district website and in this handbook.